thoughtbot/upcase/README.md

     git mm
     git push origin master

+(Note: these commands won't work without adding the appropriate aliases to your .gitconfig file as seen in the "Working Faster" section below)

 For more details and screenshots of the feature branch code review process, read [this blog post](http://robots.thoughtbot.com/post/2831837714/feature-branch-code-reviews).

 Staging and production environments